Do you have these 3 common causes of electrical fire in your home?

 3) Copper-only devices on aluminum wiring

 Updating electrical plugs and switches to the latest style seems like an easy fix, but what many aren’t aware of is that these standard off-the-shelf devices are designed for use with copper wires only.
 Many homes built in the 1960s and 1970s have aluminium branch circuits which are not compatible with standard copper rated devices.
 In one , we found an aluminum branch circuit feeding a gas furnace.
 The furnace was rated by the manufacturer for copper only and the wire nut used to terminate the branch circuit to the furnace was a copper only wire nut.
-The termination oxidized created a hot spot and a subsequent fire.
+The termination oxidized creating a hot spot and a subsequent fire.

 What to do: